Zoysia tenuifolia or Mascarene Grass : Planting, Cultivation, and Care

 The Zoysia tenuifolia has no known pests or diseases.

 Mascarene grass propagates by dividing clumps in early spring.
-Simply select the largest and tallest clumps and remove a section using a tarp.
-The key is ensuring each fragment has stolons and young shoots.
+Simply select the largest and tallest clumps and remove a section with a tarp.
+The key is to ensure that each fragment taken has stolons and young shoots.
 The grass sections should be replanted immediately on a flat surface, possibly enriched with compost.

 The association

-Zoysia tenuifolia is therefore an eco-friendly alternative for greening a grassy area, including a short grass meadow in a small garden.
-It will form a dense green tapetum, more or less bumpy depending on mowing frequency.
-It can also effectively cover a slope or rocky outcrop, fill gaps between paving stones on a path, or even between stepping stones.
+Zoysia tenuifolia is therefore an eco-friendly alternative for greening a grassy area, such as a short grass meadow in a small garden.
+It will form a dense green tapetum, more or less bumpy, depending on the regularity of mowing.
+It can also effectively cover a slope or a rocky area, fill gaps between paving stones in a pathway, or even between stepping stones.

-zoysia tenuifolia can be used to turf small gardens as well as slopes
+zoysia tenuifolia is ideal for turfing small gardens as well as slopes

-To add a splash of colour, Zoysia tenuifolia can be paired with other groundcover plants, ideal as lawn alternatives.
+To add a splash of colour, you can pair Zoysia tenuifolia with other ground-cover plants, perfect as alternatives to traditional grass.
 For instance, Mascarene grass will look stunning alongside Achillea crithmifolia or Achillea odorata, which form dense tapetums with fine, downy foliage.
-The company of Thymus will also suit this grass, as will Phyla nodifflora, perfect for dry, trampled soils.
+The company of Thymus will also suit this grass, as will Phyla nodifflora, perfect for dry and trampled soils.

 Mascarene grass can also be planted on green roofs.

-To learn more: Which lawn alternative should you choose?
+To learn more: Which grass alternative should you choose?

 To go further